EepyBerry/lagrange/README.md

 _(**note:** this is something I am working on during my free time, which means that update frequency will vary!)_

-## 🚀 Latest version: "Jovian Expansion"!
+## 🚀 Latest major version: "Jovian Expansion"!

 <ul>
   <li>⭐ Adds <strong>new parameters</strong> for your worlds: XYZ warping, displacement and ring systems!</li>